 7. William McGaa, one of the first settlers of Denver, named several downtown streets, one of which was called Wewatta for his original Sioux wife.
 However, he also named another street, Wazee, after his mistress.
 Talk about awkward.

 8. Denver is one of the 12 US cities to have teams from four major sports (baseball, hockey, football, and basketball).

 9. The National Western Stock Show, held in Denver, is the largest stock show in the world.
 The National Western Rodeo is also one of the biggest rodeos on earth.

 10. Denver has been named the “Baby Boomer Capital of America,” boasting a higher number of baby boomers than any other US city.

-12. Denver was rated as the healthiest city in the country for pets by Purina, ranking high in categories like veterinarian to pet ratio and low number of fleas.
+12. Denver was rated as the healthiest city in the country for pets by Purina, ranking high in categories like a veterinarian to pet ratio and a low number of fleas.